 Children’s Art Gallery

 In addition to therapeutic art-making, some children benefit from the opportunity to display their artwork.
 The art therapist maintains a patient art gallery, located on 4 North facing the courtyard.
 Children are given the opportunity to submit artwork, with written consent, to the art therapist to be considered for display.
-Abstract and representational, these works often tell a story, express an emotion, or simply represent an exploration of color and space.
-Artwork will remain in the gallery for 6 months.
+Abstract and representational, these works often tell a story, express an emotion or simply represent an exploration of color and space.
+Artwork will remain in the gallery for six months.

 What is music therapy?